Tecsmith/sr01-keyboard-pcb/README.md

 &nbsp;<br>&nbsp;

 ---
-Made with :heart: by Vino Rodrigues
+Made with :heart: by Silvino Rodrigues